Sorrel

 Care notes

-An easy, long-lived perennial herb/green for hydroponic systems.
-EC 1.0-2.0 mS/cm. pH 5.5-7.0.
-Temperature: 10–25°C (cool to moderate; the flavor is mildest in cool weather).
-Low to moderate light (DLI 10-18 mol/m2/day; tolerates partial shade).
+An easy, long-lived perennial herb and green for hydroponic systems.
+EC 1.2-2.0 mS/cm. pH 5.5-7.0.
+Temperature: 10–24°C (cool to moderate; flavour is mildest in cool weather).
+Low to moderate light (DLI 12-18 mol/m2/day; tolerates partial shade).
 Any hydroponic system works.
-From seed to first harvest: 6-8 weeks.
-From division of existing clump: immediately harvestable.
-Harvest young leaves by cutting at the base; the plant regrows continuously.
-The tart, lemony flavor adds brightness to dishes without adding liquid (unlike lemon juice).
-For sorrel soup: sweat a large quantity of sorrel in butter until it melts into a puree (it turns olive-brown, which is normal), add stock and cream, season.
-The soup can be served hot or cold.
-Remove flower stalks to keep the plant producing tender leaves rather than going to seed.
-A single sorrel plant provides more tart greens than a household typically needs.
+From seed to first harvest: 6-8 weeks; from division of an existing clump it is harvestable immediately.
+Harvest young leaves by cutting at the base and the plant regrows continuously.
+The tart, lemony flavour brightens dishes without adding liquid.
+For sorrel soup, sweat a large quantity in butter until it melts to a puree (it turns olive-brown, which is normal), then add stock and cream and season; it can be served hot or cold.
+Remove flower stalks to keep the plant producing tender leaves.
+One plant supplies more tart greens than most households need.